Building Meaningful Relationships

 It makes sense that I am an English educator.
 I believe everyone should be exposed to the “Great Conversation.”
 We should listen to the wise writers of the past and add to the voices of the present, responding to and challenging the thoughts of both old and new.

-I currently live in Grand Rapids, Michigan.
-In my free time I enjoy swing dancing, making lattes, creating posters, playing cello, and, of course, reading.
+I currently live in Pontiac, Michigan.
+In my free time, I enjoy swing dancing, making lattes, creating posters, playing the cello, and, of course, reading.

 - Wife, Mother of Four, Grandmother